ebu/ebu-tt-live-toolkit/README.md

 ## Prerequisite: Graphviz

 To display the images in the documentation, you need to have [Graphviz](http://www.graphviz.org/) installed and make sure the *dot* executable is on the PATH.
+For example, for users of [homebrew](http://brew.sh/):

+    brew install graphviz

 ## Generating documentation